-Gone were the days where scholars tiptoed around the notion that judicial elections could be plagued by the machinations of politics as usual.
 With the emergence of new-style campaigns, state court scholars were eager to announce to the broader political science community that state court judges can be as ideological as their federally appointed counterparts, and judicial elections can be as cynical and brutish as congressional elections.
-With the state-level variation inherent in elected state courts and the environmental dynamics that loom large in the judge-constituent relationship, state courts scholars developed a behavioralist mindset to their inquiries.
+With the state-level variation inherent in elective state courts and the environmental dynamics that loom large in the judge-constituent relationship, state courts scholars developed a behavioralist mindset to their inquiries.

 As rational choice began to dominate state courts work, concerns about the politicization, and thus legitimacy, of judicial elections sparked discourse.
 Conventional wisdom insists that the judiciary should be an independent, impartial arbiter, but what happens when competitive elections shatter that perception, with mudslinging and campaign contributions?
-State court scholars soon discovered that, like public opinion on federal courts, the public might be responsive to state court decisions in the short-term, but its perception of the institution does not easily waver.
+State court scholars soon discovered that, like public opinion on federal courts, citizens might be responsive to state court decisions in the short-term, but its perception of the institution does not easily waver.

 State courts scholars have sought inspiration from federal courts work when building their data arsenal and research agendas.
 In addition to studies on inter-institutional dynamics, judicial behavior, and media coverage, works on judicial ideology and judicial voting have positioned themselves closely with the underlying datasets that support federal courts research and have the potential of benefiting from the growing suite of AI tools.
-While state court scholars have created a foundation for grasping the mechanisms that underly state courts, this foundation encourages future scholars to cultivate new pathways for understanding the contemporary state courts landscape as these elections become more nationalized, politicized, competitive, and expensive.
+While state court scholars have created a foundation for grasping the mechanisms that underly state courts, often thanks to notable contributions from SPPQ, this foundation encourages future scholars to cultivate new pathways for understanding the contemporary state courts landscape as these elections become more nationalized, politicized, competitive, and expensive.